Hirschman-Widder densities: Introduction and main results

 \begin{enumerate} \item Each such function $\Lambda_\balpha$ exists and is unique.

 \item The function $\Lambda_\balpha$ is both a P\'olya frequency function and a probability density function.
 It is one sided if and only if all the entries of $\balpha$ have the same sign.

-\item The function $\Lambda_\balpha$ has a multiplicative representation via convolution, as well as an additive one involving one-sided exponentials. \end{enumerate}
+\item The function $\Lambda_\balpha$ has a multiplicative representation via convolution, as well as an additive one involving one-sided exponentials.
+The class of P\'olya frequency functions and its subclass of Hirschman--Widder densities are both semigroups for the convolution product. \end{enumerate}

 However, this collection of densities is not closed under pointwise multiplication.
 The principal contribution of the present work is to identify when some simple algebraic operations preserve the class of Hirschman--Widder densities and when they do not.
 More specifically, we focus on polynomial functions and study the generic behaviour of these operations and their departure from mapping the class of densities to itself.

-The main result is as follows.
+We consider only those transforms which preserve the P\'olya frequency property of infinite order, that is, with the natural number $p$ arbitrarily large in Definition~\ref{DPFF}.
+It was known to Karlin in the 1960s \cite{KarlinTAMS} that there exist P\'olya frequency functions whose $\alpha$th powers are totally non-negative to some fixed finite order for sufficiently large $\alpha$; see also~\cite[p.~115]{KK}.
+We note that requiring total non-negativity only up to some finite order no longer guarantees that the reciprocal of the Laplace transform is entire.